-I take this opportunity to thank the Chairman and the Board of Directors for continuous guidance and support given during the year.
-I also wish to extend my sincere appreciation to all past and present employees of the company who has worked tirelessly to make ACL a leading organization of the country during the last 55 years.
+I thank and appreciate very much the continued guidance and support given to me by the Chairman and the Board of Directors during the year.

+It is my duty and pleasure to thank and appreciate all past employees of the company who worked tirelessly to make ACL the leading Cable Manufacturer of the country during the last 58 years.

-It is my duty to thank all the Customers and well-wishers of the company for their continued support by using and promoting ACL Cables.
-Special appreciation is due to our largest Customer - Ceylon Electricity Board for its continued support by buying ACL Cables of Quality.
-I also take this opportunity to thank all Government Organization who have helped ACL directly or indirectly to carry out our activities in a fair and feasible manner.
-My thanks are also due to all other stakeholders and Suppliers of Products & Services including Financial Institutions.
+I also take this opportunity to thank all the Customers and well-wishers of the company for their continued confidence in our products and supporting us in all our endeavours.
+I also wish to extend a Special appreciation and thanks to the Board of Directors and the employees of Ceylon Electricity Board - which is our largest customer for many years.

+I also take this opportunity to thank all Government Organisations who have helped ACL directly or indirectly to carry out our activities in a fair and transparent manner.
+My thanks are also due to all other stakeholders and Suppliers of Products & Services including the Financial Institutions for their continued constructive engagement.

-I wish to thank the employees of ACL who worked tirelessly to achieve this level of performance in the year under review.
+Last but not least, I wish to thank the employees of ACL who worked tirelessly to achieve this level of performance in the year under review.